IamfromSpace/arrd/README.md

 ```

 ###Installing
-Simply place the `arrd.h` file into your libraries and add `#include "arrd.h"` to your sketch/project.
+On a Unix based system, to create the library zip file with just run the command `make` from the root directory.
+Now from the Arduino IDE select `Sketch > Include Library > Add .ZIP Library...`.
+From the popup window, find this directory and select `arrd.zip`.
+Now you can include the library by adding `#include "arrd.h"` to your sketch or by selecting `Sketch > Include Library > arrd`.
 To use functions directly instead of namespacing, just add the line `using namespace arrd;`.

 ###Running Tests
 Tests are run using [Google Test](https://github.com/google/googletest).
 This library needs to be downloaded and built, and then added to your default include/lib locations.
 Please check their readme for details.